NAME

 If compiled with OpenSSL, certpath refers to directory containing certificates where the certificates must be named according to their hash values ending in a ".0" extension.
 If two certificates result in the same hash value (thus file name), the ".0" can be incremented to ".1" and so on, as needed.
 The shell command for creating links in this manner would be:

-If compiled with NSS, certpath refers to a directory containing its database files.
+If compiled with NSS, the certpath refers to a directory containing its database files.

-If compiled with NSS, it would normally log either the infamous message
+If compiled with NSS, the client library would normally log either the infamous

 or "Init SSL with certificate database located at %s" otherwise.